 Like most drugs, ADHD medications have side effects, especially when taken in higher doses than prescribed.
 In many cases, understanding the risks, symptoms, and alternatives can help people avoid unwanted side effects of ADHD medications.
 People who have been prescribed ADHD medication are at risk of developing an increasingly high tolerance.
 This puts them at risk of turning to more dangerous drugs.
-At Crestview Recovery, we offer medication-assisted treatment and everything you need for a smooth recovery.
+ADHD Treatment in Portland is everything you need for a smooth recovery.

 What is ADHD?